mirsella/fix_fn/readme.md

 # fix_fn

+this fork add the fix_fn_mut!() macro, implemented by @lrvideckis in https://github.com/SrTobi/fix_fn/issues/1

 This library enables the creation of recursive closures by providing a single macro `fix_fn`.
 The functionality is similar to the [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed-point_combinators_in_lambda_calculus).